-Santa Barbara is a beautiful area with plenty of opportunities for family adventure.
+Santa Barbara is a beautiful area with plenty of opportunities for a family adventure.
 The weather is wonderful, the people are friendly, and there are endless things to do with kids.
-The following is a quick guide for parents with ideas for spending a long weekend in Santa Barbara with your little ones.
+The following is a quick guide with ideas for spending a long weekend in Santa Barbara with your little ones.

 Planning an Amazing Long Family Weekend in Santa Barbara

 Santa Barbara has been a favorite California family vacation destination for decades.
 The city is easy to explore with plenty of activities and attractions that are perfect for kids of all ages.
 There is endless fun to be had, and countless stories to be told.
 Make new memories of your own, while deepening your understanding of this fascinating region.

 In Santa Barbara, you’ll find coastal luxury combined with a small-town feel, gorgeous natural wonders, and rich cultural history.
 From kayaking and hiking to the Santa Barbara Sea Center and Zoo, there are endless opportunities for family adventures in this slice of California paradise.

 Getting to Santa Barbara

-Located about 5 hours south of San Francisco, 2 hours north of Los Angeles, and 4 hours north of San Diego, most people arrive to Santa Barbara by an easy drive on 101.
+Located about 5 hours south of San Francisco, 2 hours north of Los Angeles, and 4 hours north of San Diego, most people arrive in Santa Barbara by an easy drive on 101.

 Those looking to leave their cars behind can also choose to get to Santa Barbara by the Coast Starlight Amtrak Train that connects Seattle and Los Angeles.
 Santa Barbara Station is located right off State Street in the middle of downtown.